 - Authority to prevent over cures

-Besides, following are 6 major arguments against social responsibility.
+Besides, the following are 6 major arguments against social responsibility.

 - Purpose Dilution